matthias-reis/carda-gatsby/content/articles/2021/03/the-ocean-phanerozoic-bremen-live-en.md

 ---
 date: 2021-03-17T12:30:39.889Z
-slug: the-ocean-phanerozoic-bremen-live-en
 typeName: Beitrag
 title: The Ocean Live In Bremen
 subTitle: Sign Up For The Event Now!
 seoTitle: The Ocean Live In Bremen – Sign Up For The Event Now!
 description: 'The Ocean are planning to play their sensational album "Phanerozoic I" live in its entirety.
 The concert will take place in Bremen.
   The highlight: We can all meet them there!
 To finally enjoy live music again, you can register now for the online event.'
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2021-03-the-ocean-1-l-jpeg-imagine-080808_181818_1440_1080/640.webp
 copyright: The Ocean
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2021-03-the-ocean-fb-png-l-jpg-imagine-080808_111111_1440_754/640.webp